 April is STD Awareness Month, and this year’s theme is Syphilis Strikes Back.
 This theme was chosen by the Centers for Disease Control and Prevention’s (CDC’s) National Center for HIV/AIDS, Viral Hepatitis, STD, and TB Prevention as a reminder that, despite the elimination of syphilis being within reach just a decade ago, we are seeing a dramatic resurgence in new syphilis infections in the U.S. today.
-To highlight the most impacted populations and the roles of local health departments (LHDs) in combatting this growing epidemic of syphilis, NACCHO’s Healthy People, Healthy Places blog will feature a series of STD Awareness Month posts throughout the month of April.
+To highlight the most impacted populations and the roles of local health departments (LHDs) in combatting this growing epidemic of syphilis, NACCHO’s Essential Elements of Local Public Health blog will feature a series of STD Awareness Month posts throughout the month of April.
 Today’s post provides an overview of the state of the syphilis epidemic, and will set the stage for the posts to follow throughout the month.

 Syphilis is a prevalent and expanding public health issue in the U.S. In 2015, there were nearly 75,000 new syphilis infections reported – a 17.7% increase over 2014.
 Syphilis is a bacterial infection that is primarily spread through sexual contact, but the disease can also be transmitted from mother to child during pregnancy.
 Any sexually active person can acquire syphilis, but men who have sex with men (MSM) and women of childbearing age are especially impacted.
 While treatable, syphilis infections that remain undiagnosed or untreated can cause neurological damage including permanent blindness and dementia, fetal death or developmental delays, and skin sores that can increase the risk of transmitting and acquiring HIV infection.